 F – 8

 And then it looks like you are planning 31 points for a sprint that can only accommodate 20.
 It seems that somehow you need to keep track separately of how much work you estimate is really left on A-C to properly plan Week 2.
 So how do you properly account for partially complete stories across sprint boundaries?
-Is there some way you annotate that on the cards for partially completed stories?
+Is there some way you annotate on the cards for partially completed stories?

 First Level Answer

-In this installment, I’ll try to answer the direct question that I was asked: “How do you properly account for partially complete stories across sprint boundaries?”
+In this installment, I’ll try to answer the direct question I was asked: “How do you properly account for partially complete stories across sprint boundaries?”
 Let’s start by defining some key terms: user story, story point, and velocity.

 A user story is a business deliverable.
 When a user story is done, there is demonstrably more value present.
 A user story is something that some of our stakeholders would understand and be interested in.

 Velocity measures the rate at which the team is delivering stories.
 That word ‘deliver’ is very important.
 The business wants to know when it will get the deliverables (user stories) from the team.
 Velocity is a metric that helps us predict that.
 If all stories were the same size, in terms of implementation effort, velocity would simply be the average number of stories the team delivers per sprint.
-Since stories are not all the same size, velocity is the average number of story points worth of stories that the team delivers each sprint.
+Since stories are not all the same size, velocity is the average number of story points worth of stories the team delivers each sprint.
 While estimates are guesses, velocity is a measured value.
 The unit of measurement just happens to be estimated story points.

 Velocity is not a measure of how much work the team is doing.
 Velocity is not a measurement of how long it took to deliver the stories.
 Velocity is not a measure of how hard the team is working.
 And velocity is not a measure of the team’s productivity.